flattiverse/connector-csharp/PROTOCOL.md

 The meaning of the values are as follows:

-* `corona` specifies the more simple corona of a sun and is optional:
+* `c`orona specifies the more simple corona of a sun and is optional:
-  * `radius` specifies the radius of the corona and is also counted from the middle of the sun.
+  * `r`adius specifies the radius of the corona and is also counted from the middle of the sun.
 A corona radius smaller than the sun doesn't make much sense from a gameplay stand of view.
-  * `energy` is optional (`null` or property doesn't exist).
+  * `e`nergy is optional (`null` or property doesn't exist).
 If `energy` is set it will load (or unload in case of a negative value) the energy of a ship offset with the `solarCells` a ship has.
-  * `particles` works like `energy` but for particles (a secondary form of energy).
+  * `p`articles works like `energy` but for particles (a secondary form of energy).
-* `sections` specify the more complex sun behavior.
+* `s`ections specify the more complex sun behavior.
-  * `angleStart`, `angleEnd`, 'distanceStart' and `distanceEnd` specify the radial sun section.
+  * `a`ngleStart, `A`ngleEnd, 'd'istanceStart and `D`istanceEnd specify the radial sun section.
 A sips center must be in this section for the loading process to work.
 The angle ist counted from start to end.
 330 to 30 will give you a 60 degree section from -30 to +30 degrees.
-  * `energy` and `particles` work like described in the `corona` object above.
+  * `e`nergy and `p`articles work like described in the `c`orona object above.
-  * `activation` is another property which specifies a more dynamic availability behavior: A section must be activated by `propability` (see next point). `activation` is optional if oyu don't want to use it.
+  * `u`sage is another property which specifies a more dynamic availability behavior: A section must be activated by `p`ropability (see next point). `a`ctivation is optional if you don't want to use it.
-    * `propability`: If a section is disabled a random number generator is checked each tick against this number.
+    * `p`ropability: If a section is disabled a random number generator is checked each tick against this number.
 (RNG < `propability` starts the sequence.)
-    * `foreshadowing`: If the random number generator has triggered then we wait this amount of ticks before we activate the section.
+    * fore`s`hadowing: If the random number generator has triggered then we wait this amount of ticks before we activate the section.
 But we show this to the player if he is scanning the unit actively.
 This is optional, if you want to not use this pahse.
-    * `upramp`: Also optional.
+    * `u`pramp: Also optional.
 This upramps the effects of `energy` and `particles` (from 0 to the set values).
-    * `time`: Not optional.
+    * `t`ime: Not optional.
 The amount of ticks before this phase fades out again.
-    * `fade`: Like `upramp` but the opposite: The effects of `energy` and `particles` fade out (to 0).
+    * `f`ade: Like `upramp` but the opposite: The effects of `energy` and `particles` fade out (to 0).
 Also optional.
-  * `activationState` is a in game state and therefore not part of the map editor JSON.
+  * activation`S`tate is a in game state and therefore not part of the map editor JSON.
 It specifies in thich state the corona section currently is:
     * `state`: The state is one of:
       * `inactive`: The corona section is currently inactive and waiting for the random number generator to kick in.
       * `foreshadowing`, `upramp` and `fade`: The corona segment is in the corresponding state.
 See `frame` to know when this state will end.
       * `active`: The corona segment is currently active.
 See `frame` to know when this state will end.
-    * `frame`: The current tick in the current `state`.
+    * `f`rame: The current tick in the current `state`.